 With that, Stallworth began a seven-month undercover investigation, infiltrating the Klan with the help of the white colleague who pretended to be him.
 He duped KKK Grand Wizard David Duke, whom Stallworth called regularly to get information on Klan activity.
 Duke had no idea the man he was talking to on the other end was black.

 The story of Stallworth’s investigation is featured in the movie “BlacKkKlansman,” which is based on Stallworth’s book “Black Klansman: Race, Hate, and the Undercover Investigation of a Lifetime.”

-The movie opens in theaters nationwide Friday to mark the first anniversary of the violent Unite the Right rally in Charlottesville.
+It opened in theaters in August to mark the first anniversary of the violent Unite the Right rally in Charlottesville.
 A 32-year-old counterprotester, Heather D. Heyer, was killed after an avowed white supremacist allegedly struck a crowd with his car.

 “I’ve seen the movie twice,” said Stallworth, now 65 and living in El Paso.
 “It is a very powerful movie.
 Obviously, Spike wove the story around my story.
 He did a good job putting the story together and connecting the historical thread from the Confederacy to Charlottesville, David Duke and Donald Trump.”

 The movie, Stallworth said, is timely and symbolic: “People need to realize this is a threat to the very fabric of American society.”

 That threat was very real in Colorado in 1978, when Stallworth began his investigation, which would prevent three cross burnings, reveal Klan members in the military and the North American Aerospace Defense Command, and thwart a plan by Klan members to bomb two gay bars in Denver.